docb/dbRackModules/README.md

 ### PHSR2
 ![](images/PHSR2.png?raw=true)

-An advanced Phasor with frequency modulation.
+An advanced Phasor with frequency modulation (including linear FM through zero).
 The phase can be distorted via moving the points (up to 16).
 The inner points (2 up to (Len-2)) can be modulated via the modulation inputs:
 - The Y values are in the range -5/5V
 - The X values are in range 0/10V and influence the actual x coordinate relative to the surrounding points.